China at the 2022 Winter Olympics

 The People's Republic of China (PRC) was the host nation at the 2022 Winter Olympics in Beijing which took place from 4 to 20 February 2022.
-As a host, China sent its largest ever contingent delegation of 387 personnel to the games, of which 176 were athletes.
+As the host, China sent its largest ever contingent at the Winter Games: 387 personnel, of which 176 were athletes.

-Zhao Dan and Gao Tingyu were the country's flag bearers during the opening ceremony.
-Meanwhile, Xu Mengtao and Gao Tingyu were the closing ceremony flagbearers.
+Zhao Dan and Gao Tingyu were the country's flagbearers during the opening ceremony.
+Xu Mengtao and Gao Tingyu were the closing-ceremony flagbearers.